nkdAgility/azure-devops-migration-tools/README.md

 - Migrate Work Items & Test Management from one account or collection to another
 - Assist in changing process templates

-There are many other uses that you might put the tools to but migrating your enitre TFS Collection to VSTS is not one of them.
+There are many other uses that you might put the tools to but migrating your entire TFS Collection to VSTS is not one of them.
 You should also consider the [VSTS Migration Service](https://www.visualstudio.com/team-services/migrate-tfs-vsts/) from Microsoft.

 ## Quick Links